Star Warrior

-Star Warrior is a 1980 science fiction role-playing video game written and published by Automated Simulations (later renamed to Epyx) for the Apple II, TRS-80, and Atari 8-bit family.
+Star Warrior is a 1980 science fiction role-playing video game written and published by Automated Simulations (later renamed to Epyx) for the Apple II, TRS-80, and Atari 8-bit computers.
 The game is branded as part of the Starquest series, consisting of Star Warrior and the otherwise unrelated Rescue at Rigel.

 Description

 Players take on the role of one of two members of the Furies, a mercenary group that only accepts assignments that meet their Samurai-like code.
 In Star Warrior the Furies have been hired by the people of Fornax, who were recently annexed by the Interstellar Union of Civilized Peoples but wish a return to autonomous rule.

-Two agents are sent on separate missions, which are assumed to occur simultaneously.
+Two agents are sent on separate missions, which occur simultaneously.
 In one, the agent must draw off and destroy enemy forces to guarantee success of the second, where the agent tracks down and kills the Stellar Union's military governor.
 A "directional indicator" points the way to mission objectives.